lino-framework/lino/docs/admin/apache_webdav.rst

 Lino expects that files below `/media/webdav/` are served using the WebDAV protocol.
-The client's computer should automatically launch OpenOffice or MS-Word to open them.
+The :ref:`davlink` applet on the client's computer is used to automatically launch OpenOffice or MS-Word to open them.

 - `How To Set Up WebDAV With Apache2 On Debian Etch <http://www.howtoforge.com/setting-up-webdav-with-apache2-on-debian-etch>`_